egojoseph/InsightPredictor/README.md

 ✅ Tests
 Basic unit tests are located in the /tests directory and validate prediction pipeline functionality.

+🔖 Version 1.07.25 was finalized and tagged on July 3, 2023.
+📌 Original and previous releases may have been removed and re-published.

 🤝 Contributions
 This project is open to improvement.
 Contributions are welcome through pull requests and issues.